dylan-lang/opendylan/documentation/duim-reference/source/frames.rst

      the option to exit the sequence at any point (as well as navigate through the sequence using Next and Back buttons).

-   See also
+   :seealso:

      - :gf:`dialog-exit-button`
      - :gf:`dialog-exit-button-setter`
      - :gf:`dialog-exit-enabled?-setter`
      - :gf:`dialog-exit-callback`

 .. generic-function:: dialog-exit-enabled?-setter